-Steam is a popular digital distribution platform for purchasing and playing video games, but many users reported Conflict software detected message.
-One of the error reads like this:
+Steam is a popular digital distribution platform for purchasing and playing video games, but many users reported that conflict software was detected while running it.
+One of the errors reads like this:

 We suggest updating or uninstalling this software if you experience crashes or network slowdowns while running Steam or individual games.